 Being barefoot can help you become healthier – and exercising barefoot has unique advantages.
-In particular, working out on beach sand can help strengthen your core muscles and legs.
+In particular, working out with speed drills on beach sand can help strengthen your core muscles, legs, and feet.

 Within this article is a video that shows examples of the types of exercises you can do barefoot.

 There are hundreds of muscles, ligaments and tendons in the human foot.
 These “primate muscles” are there for a reason.
 Nature intended them to be supple and strong – to help us run, jump, climb, and balance.

 Shoes are overrated.

 Though shoes help protect the feet from glass and extreme weather – and create cushioning from modern asphalt – shoes can also weaken and cramp the feet which, in turn, impacts the health of the rest of the body.

 It can be beneficial to sometimes move around outdoors without shoes:

 - Our feet are designed to ground us and provide us with a base of postural support.

 - Being barefoot in the sand gives us direct physical contact with a vast supply of electrons on the Earth’s surface.